hyperwatch/hyperwatch/README.md

 npm start config/custom
 ```

-The Hyper Watch API and interface will be served from port `3000` by default.
+The Hyperwatch API and Websocket will be served from port `3000` by default.

 You can change that using an environment variable: